 There are just so many fantastic things to see in Eastern Canada that we highly recommend giving yourself at least two weeks for this road trip.
 Of course, part of the freedom and joy of going for a road trip is the ability to determine how many stops you make and how long you stay, so this itinerary can easily be scaled to fit your timeline, budget, and interests.

-This Eastern Canadian road trip itinerary is centered around the Maritime Provinces of Canada.
+This Eastern Canadian road trip itinerary is centred around the Maritime Provinces of Canada.
 In case you are not very familiar with Canadian geography, the Maritime Provinces are located along the Atlantic Ocean and include:

 How to Get to Eastern Canada